 For decades, social movements have vied for attention from the mainstream mass media—newspapers, radio, and television.
 Today, many argue that social media power social movements, from the Egyptian revolution to Occupy Wall Street.
 Yet, as Sasha Costanza-Chock reports, community organizers know that social media enhance, rather than replace, face-to-face organizing.
 The revolution will be tweeted, but tweets alone do not the revolution make.
 In Out of the Shadows, Into the Streets!
 Costanza-Chock traces a much broader social movement media ecology.
-Through a richly detailed account of daily media practices in the immigrant rights movement, he argues that there is a new paradigm of social movement media making: transmedia organizing.
-Despite the current spotlight on digital media, he finds, social movement media practices tend to be cross-platform, participatory, and linked to action.
+Through a richly detailed account of daily media practices in the immigrant rights movement, the book argues that there is a new paradigm of social movement media making: transmedia organizing.
+Despite the current spotlight on digital media, Costanza-Chock finds, social movement media practices tend to be cross-platform, participatory, and linked to action.
 Immigrant rights organizers leverage social media creatively, even as they create media ranging from posters and street theater to Spanish-language radio, print, and television.

 Drawing on extensive interviews, workshops, and media organizing projects, Costanza-Chock presents case studies of transmedia organizing in the immigrant rights movement over the last decade.
 Chapters focus on the historic mass protests against the anti-immigrant Sensenbrenner Bill; coverage of police brutality against peaceful activists; efforts to widen access to digital media tools and skills for low-wage immigrant workers; paths to participation in DREAM activism; and the implications of professionalism for transmedia organizing.
 These cases show us how savvy transmedia organizers work to strengthen movement identity, win political and economic victories, and transform public consciousness forever.

-“Out of the Shadows, Into the Streets!
+Out of the Shadows, Into the Streets!
 Transmedia Organizing and the Immigrant Rights Movement is a fascinating and liberating study of the social media used by various DREAMer factions, and this is not surprising, coming as it does from a communications and media scholar, but where it clearly stakes out its own space (a feature seen as important for this overall population and its subparts) is Costanza-Chock's sense that the overall movement has international roots and that this accounts for its widespread influence and modest successes.

-“Sasha Costanza-Chock's Out of the Shadows, Into the Streets! provides us with a passionate and thought-provoking account of the role of media in shaping and facilitating what he calls transmedia organizing.
+Sasha Costanza-Chock's Out of the Shadows, Into the Streets! provides us with a passionate and thought-provoking account of the role of media in shaping and facilitating what he calls transmedia organizing.
 Through a focus on immigrant rights, Costanza-Chock theorizes technology and media as they shape contemporary forms of activism and asks the right questions about how, and in what ways, citizens and scholars engage in transmedia organizing.
 This is an essential model for activist/scholars in thinking through all forms of contemporary activism and the broader media ecology in which they take place and have force.
-The particular strength of this work is that it illuminates many of the current debates concerning digital and media culture through a much-needed critical history that contextualizes the role of media within transnational social mobilization.”
+The particular strength of this work is that it illuminates many of the current debates concerning digital and media culture through a much-needed critical history that contextualizes the role of media within transnational social mobilization.

 Director, Annenberg School for Communication and Journalism, University of Southern California; author of Authentic™: The Politics of Ambivalence in a Brand Culture